 The interior of BRONWYN embodies the rusticity of a European tavern and is adorned with the handcrafted treasures of the Chef’s travels and his family’s heirlooms.
 Upon entering the restaurant, one is reminded of the artistic spirit that imbues the neighborhood of Union Square.

-BRONWYN is open for dinner seven nights a week; the adjacent biergarten overlooks lively Union Square during the warm months.
+BRONWYN is open for dinner six nights a week (closed on Monday) ; the adjacent biergarten overlooks lively Union Square during the warm months.

 The style of cuisine that Wiechmann holds close to his heart is reflected in many of the Central and Eastern European countries whose borders interlock.
 It is Wiechmann’s mission to bring hand-crafted specialties that have given him much joy to his patrons.